genepattern/tfsites.VisualizeTFSitesOnSequences/docs/v3/index.md

     - `Default = grey`
     - Color of sites scored by PWMs on the output visualization.
 Find color options [here](https://matplotlib.org/stable/gallery/color/named_colors.html).
 - <span style="color: red;">*</span>**output filename (string)**
     - Base name of the output files.

+### Motif Database Parameters

+- **batch motif input file (.txt)**
+    - File containing PWMs to predict and score binding sites.
+This file can be obtained using `GenerateMotifDatabase`.
+    -
+- **motif input file (.txt)**
+    - File containing multiple PFMs.
+It is formatted similar to a fasta file where the header line starts with ">" and is followed by that PFM.
+- **motif filter keywords (.tsv)**
+    - `Default = None`
+    - File containing a single column with a list of keywords.
+The keywords can be the transcription factor name and/or matrix ID.
+- **motif input format (boolean)**
+    - `Default = pfm`
+    - 	Specify whether input file contains PFMs or PWMs.
+Required if motif input file is provided.
+- **motif use pseudocounts (boolean)**
+  - `Default = False`
+  - Choose if you want to use pseudocounts to calculate the PWM score for binding sites.
+- **motif background frequencies (boolean)**
+    - `Default = 0.25,0.25,0.25,0.25`
+    - Choose the nucleotide background frequencies in the order of A, T, G, and C.
+- **motif output name (string)**
+    - Base name of the output files.

 ### Other Parameters